-Amounts accumulated in equity are recycled through the income statement when the hedged item affects the profit or loss for the period.
-The gain / loss attributable to the effective portion of the interest rate risk hedging derivatives is recognized in the Income Statement in the financial cost.
+Amounts accumulated in Equity are recycled through the income statement when the hedged item affects the profit or loss for the period.
+The gain / loss attributable to the effective portion of the interest rate risk hedging derivatives is recognized in the Income Statement of the year in the financial cost.

 At the time a financial derivative expires, is sold or is judged to be ineffective, hedging then any cumulative loss / gain remains in equity and is recognized in the income statement when the transaction to which it relates is recognized in profit or loss.
-When an expected transaction ceases to be expected that it will occur, cumulative gains / losses that are recognized in other comprehensive income are transferred directly to the Income Statement.
+When an expected transaction ceases to be expected that it will occur, cumulative gains / losses that are recognized in Other Comprehensive Income are transferred directly to the Income Statement.